viamrobotics/docs/docs/program/sdks/_index.md

       return await RobotClient.at_address('localhost:8080', opts)
     ```

-2. Replace the `ROBOT_NAME` with your robot's Viam cloud address and the `PAYLOAD_SECRET` with your robot secret.
+2. Replace the `ROBOT_NAME` with your robot's Viam cloud address and the `PAYLOAD_SECRET` with your robot location secret.
    Your localhost can now make a secure connection to `viam-server` locally.
    SSL will now check the server hostname against the `auth_entity` required by {{< glossary_tooltip term_id="grpc" >}} from the `auth_entity` dial options.